 Graduates of an online Master of Arts program in special education might work as special education teachers, general education teachers helping students with disabilities, or early interventionists assisting young children and their families.
 They may also work as administrators for educational programs at local, regional and state levels.

-The U.S. Bureau of Labor Statistics (BLS) projects job growth for special education teachers of 6%, which is as fast as the average for all occupations, from 2014-2024 (www.bls.gov).
-As of May 2015, the BLS reported an average annual salary of $62,180 for special education teachers in secondary schools.
-The BLS further reported an average annual salary of $58,640 for special education teachers in elementary schools.
+The U.S. Bureau of Labor Statistics (BLS) projects job growth for special education teachers of 3%, which is slower than the average for all occupations, from 2018-2028 (www.bls.gov).
+As of May 2018, the BLS reported an average annual salary of $65,320 for special education teachers in secondary schools.
+The BLS further reported an average annual salary of $63,110 for special education teachers in elementary schools.

 Continuing Education and Licensing Information